ShaunFerris/Coding-Note-Taking/Webdev/Webdev - FSO - Intro to React.md

 In React, the individual things rendered in braces must be primitive values, or expressions that evaluate to primitives.
 The above code is trying to render objects within `<p>` tags.
 The fix is to use `{friends[0].name} {friends[0]}.age` instead.

 Also note that React does allow arrays to be rendered, IF the contents of the array are all primitives and thus eligible for rendering.

+## Next
+This is the end of the React intro section of FSO.
+The next section is a javacript crash course, which I will not take notes for in this vault, as I don't feel the need to revise JS basics at this point.
+I will continue with the revision of React concepts with the next section of fso, [[Webdev- FSO - State and event handlers]]